glycerine/cshared-osx-issue/README.md

 # cshared-osx-issue

-With go 1.5.1, I'm seeing what looks like a bug when c-shared .so libraries that do signal.Notify(c, os.Interrupt) are loaded in a host program that handles SIGINT itself.
+With go 1.5.1 and at tip, I'm seeing what looks like a bug when c-shared .so libraries that do signal.Notify(c, os.Interrupt) are loaded in a host program that handles SIGINT itself.

+Update: tried with tip, go version devel +79a3b56 Thu Oct 22 21:19:43 2015 +0000 darwin/amd64, and I see the same thing.

 Possibly related: https://github.com/golang/go/issues/11794